-Best time for roading construction work is Spring
+Spring the best time to look for roading construction work

-Job opportunities are best in spring and early summer, when most roading work is done.
-Contractors usually take on new staff at this time to deal with the extra work.
+Job opportunities for roading construction workers are best in spring and early summer, when most roading work is done.

-Temp agencies a good place to find your first role
+Temp agencies useful for finding your first role

 Roading construction companies often prefer to employ roading construction workers on a temporary basis to start with.
-Although these are usually short-term contract positions, they are likely to lead to more permanent work if you are suited to the role.
+Although these are usually short-term contract positions, they're likely to lead to more permanent work if you're suited to the role.